Mustangz234/Mustangz234/README.md

 ### Hi there 👋
-### 🔭 I’m currently working on implementing a pdf encoding library for Zebra CPCL printers and designing websites local businesses.
+### 🔭 I’m currently working on designing websites local businesses.
 ### 🌱 I’m currently learning Angular with C# as the backend, with a bit of networking fundamentals mixed in there.